apptentive/apptentive-ios/README.md

 ## Install Guide

-This guide will walk you through implementing Apptentive within your iOS app.
+Apptentive can be installed manually as an Xcode subproject or via the dependency manager CocoaPods.

+The following linked guides walk you through the integration process.

-### Install using CocoaPods
+#### Install using CocoaPods

 The Apptentive iOS SDK is available via [CocoaPods](http://cocoapods.org/), a dependency manager for Objective-C.

 Please see the Apptentive [CocoaPods installation guide](docs/project_setup_cocoapods.md) to integrate Apptentive via CocoaPods.

-### Install as an Xcode subproject
+#### Install as an Xcode subproject

 The Apptentive iOS SDK can also be installed manually as an Xcode subproject.

 Please see the Apptentive [Xcode project setup guide](docs/project_setup_source.md) to install Apptentive manually as an Xcode subproject or git submodule.

-### Start using Apptentive
+## Start using Apptentive

 Be sure to first integrate Apptentive as an Xcode subproject or by using CocoaPods.
 Please see the sections above.